List of Game of Thrones characters: Night's Watch

 is a drill instructor at Castle Black.
+He was a member of House Thorne of the Crownlands.
 He fought for Aerys II during Robert's Rebellion and was sent to the Wall as punishment.
 He is a bitter, cruel, fanatical and hardened man but knows firsthand what it is like to serve in the Night's Watch during the winter.
 The previous winter, he was caught north of the Wall on a ranging mission and he and the other members of his party were forced to eat the rangers who died to survive.
 Thorne returns in season 4, now the acting Lord Commander of the Night's Watch following the death of Jeor Mormont, and becomes friends with Janos Slynt.
 He advocates Jon's execution for his actions in season 3, but Jon is exonerated by Maester Aemon.
 Thorne later notices that the people like Jon better than him, and will most likely elect Jon as the new Lord Commander, which would make him Thorne's superior.
 To avoid this, Thorne, on Slynt's suggestion, allows Jon to lead a mission to kill the Night's Watch mutineers in the hopes that Jon will be killed in battle, though Jon survives.
 Out of spite, Thorne refuses Jon's proposal to seal off Castle Black to stop the wildlings from breaching.
 When the wildling army arrives, Alliser grudgingly admits to Jon that he should have listened to him, but valiantly leads his men into battle.
 Alliser personally duels Tormund Giantsbane, but is wounded.
 He is last seen being taken inside Castle Black for treatment while yelling for his men to continue fighting.
 In season 5, he has been healed but walks with a limp.
 He appears to be the leading contender for being voted the new official Lord Commander of the Night's Watch.
 Though he ultimately loses to Jon Snow by one vote in a three-way race, he is named First Ranger by Jon, which he appears to appreciate.
 When Jon sentences Slynt to execution for insubordination, Thorne briefly blocks Eddison Tollett's way, but quickly abandons Slynt to his fate.
 After Jon's return from Hardhome, he eventually opens the gate for the incoming wildling refugees, showing deep resentment for the new Lord Commander's ambition to forge an alliance with the wildling tribes.
 After Davos' return to the Wall, Alliser dispatches Olly with word of Benjen Stark's current state; the ploy is soon uncovered as a mutiny, wherein a disarmed Jon is trapped and stabbed to death.
 Alliser delivers the first blow, under the call "For the Watch!" and leaves the Lord Commander dying in the snow.
 Thorne assumes command once again, but only until Edd brings back the wildlings to save Jon's loyalists from death.
 Thorne is arrested for his treachery, and after Jon is resurrected, he is hanged for treason.